Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: Coloring

-Recall that by Lemma \ref{lemm:structure2} $(v)$ (and since $G$ is diamond-free), if $t_i \in T_i$ sees two vertices $t_j,t'_j \in T_j$, $i \neq j$, then $t_i$ is forced to be black and thus, all other vertices in $T_i$ are white, i.e., $T_i$ is completely colored.
+Recall that by Observation \ref{lemm:structure2} $(v)$ (and since by Assumption 2, $G$ is diamond-free), if $t_i \in T_i$ sees two vertices $t_j,t'_j \in T_j$, $i \neq j$, then $t_i$ is forced to be black and thus, all other vertices in $T_i$ are white, i.e., $T_i$ is completely colored.
 Moreover, $t_j,t'_j \in T_j$ are forced to be white.
 Thus, we can assume: